okdas/pocket-v1-k8s-poc/readme.md

 # Pocket V1 PoC in K8s

+# How to bring the stack online.

+1. Must provision postgres database prior to starting the validators.
+Example for k3s (`HelmChart` object) [included](postgres.yml). `kubectl apply -f postgres.yml`
+2. Once postgres is up and running, the rest of the validators can be provisioned: `kubectl apply -f .`

 ## Validators

-Currently we only have one actor on the network - the validator.
+Currently we only have one actor on the network - validator.

-Included k8s manifests deploys 4 validators (as included in genesis).
+Included k8s manifests deploys 4 validators (as configured in genesis).

 ## Client